oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 **Smart contracts implementing multi-asset standard protocol MUST implement all of the entry points in the `multi_token` interface.**

-**All smart contracts which can be a target destination for the token transfers MUST implement all of the entry points in the `multi_token_receiver` interface or be whitelisted implicit accounts.**
+**All addresses which can be a target destination for the token transfers MUST be contracts which implement all of the entry points in the `multi_token_receiver` interface or be whitelisted implicit accounts.**

 ### `multi_token` entry points